-According to Andrew Huberman, motivation and drive originate deep in our biology – specifically in the neurotransmitter dopamine.
+For Andrew Huberman, motivation and drive originate from deep within our biology – specifically related to the critical neurotransmitter dopamine.

 When we desire or anticipate something pleasurable, dopamine spikes in the brain, energizing us towards action.
 It creates a compelling urge that manifests as motivation.